BDC Hamburger Icon

 Understand how internal and external factors affect your business.

-Fiedler’s contingency theory says there are various internal and external factors that can influence the optimum organizational structure.
-Internal factors include the business’s size, the technology used, leadership style and how the business adapts to strategic changes.
+Fiedler’s contingency theory says there are various internal and external factors that can influence an organization’s optimal structure.
+Internal factors include the business’s size, the technology used, the leadership style, and how the business adapts to strategic changes.

-Most of the time, business owners can’t control outside factors — such as the marketplace and customer orientation — which means they should address these issues differently than the way they would with internal factors.
+Most of the time, business owners can’t control outside factors — such as the marketplace and customer orientation — which means they should address these issues differently than they would internal factors.

-It’s also crucial for leaders to consider the different external and internal factors before they determine their leadership style.
-The most effective approach is to modify the leadership style to the situation or vice versa.
-[Read more about The Management Theory of Frank and Lillian Gilbreth.]
+It’s also crucial for leaders to consider these external and internal factors before they determine their leadership style.
+The most effective approach is to adapt their leadership style to the situation.

 Evaluate your leaders using Fiedler’s LPC scale.